arcology-network/binary-releases/README.md

 ### The suite includes the following items

 * A user guide file
-* Credentials to login into the environment
+* Credentials to log in to the environment
 * [A docker file to create a docker image containing:](https://github.com/arcology-network/ammolite/blob/master/Dockerfile)
   * Linux environment with all required libraries installed
   * Tools to interact with the node cluster